TheMathematicFanatic/MF_Tools/README.md

 - **from_copy -** Boolean, defaults to False.
 If True, then the original mobA will be left alone while a copy of it is transformed into mobB.
 - **mobA_submobject_index -** List of integers.
 Determines which submobject of mobA, or which submobject of which submobject of mobA, etc., upon which to act.
 For example, [0,3,1] will cause it to act on mobA[0][3][1].Defaults to [0], which is perfect for the structure of MathTex mobjects.
 - **mobB_submobject_index -** List of integers, defaults to [0].
 Same as mobA_submobject_index, but for the target mobject.
+- **default_transformer -** Animation, defaults to ReplacementTransform.
+The transformer to use when glyphs are mapped into each other, either explicitly in the glyphmap or implicitly in the unmentioned indices.
 - **default_introducer -** Animation, defaults to FadeIn.
 The introducer to use when the first list of indices in a glyph_map entry is empty.
 - **default_remover -** Animation, defaults to FadeOut.
 The remover to use when the second list of indices in a glyph_map entry is empty.
 - **introduce_individually -** Boolean, defaults to False.
 If True, then introducers will be applied individually to each submobject mentioned by a glyph_map entry, rather than to them all as a VGroup.
 Makes no difference for FadeIn, but can be nicer for Write or GrowFromPoint.